pascalvanderheiden/ais-apim-odata-reactjs/README.md

 ## Prerequisites

+- [Azure Developer CLI](https://docs.microsoft.com/en-us/azure/developer/azure-developer-cli/)
 - Install [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) Extension for Visual Studio Code.
-- [Azure Developer CLI](https://docs.microsoft.com/en-us/azure/developer/azure-developer-cli/)
 - Install [NodeJS with NPM](https://nodejs.org/en/download/)
+- An SAP Environment.
+See below on how to setup your own SAP OData API.

-## SAP ODATA API
+### SAP OData API

-You can setup your own SAP ODATA API in minutes by following these steps in this [tutorial](https://developers.sap.com/tutorials/gateway-demo-signup.html).
-You can find the API documentation [here](https://api.sap.com/api/API_BUSINESS_PARTNER/overview).
-You can test the API [here](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout).
+You can setup SAP OData API in minutes.
+You need to signup and then you can tryout the API [here](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout).
+You'll find the API documentation [here](https://api.sap.com/api/API_BUSINESS_PARTNER/overview).

-ODATA API type just got into preview.
-You can find more information about how you can add your own SAP ODATA APIs in Azure API Management [here](https://learn.microsoft.com/en-us/azure/api-management/sap-api?tabs=odata).
+OData API type just got into public preview.
+You can find more information about how you can add your own SAP OData APIs in Azure API Management [here](https://learn.microsoft.com/en-us/azure/api-management/sap-api?tabs=odata).

 ## Next Steps